 Most offshore financial centres have company registries that are not open to the public which provides confidentiality for directors and shareholders.

-These offshore business structures hold a special status that makes them nonliable to local domestic taxation nor or they obligated to pay taxes on their worldwide income, capital gains or income tax.
+These offshore business structures hold a special status that makes them nonliable to local domestic taxation nor are they obligated to pay taxes on their worldwide income, capital gains or income tax.
 Your taxation obligation may be more complicated depending upon the country where you live and its CFC laws, the offshore formation structure and the country where you incorporate.

 Offshore jurisdictions have created simplified corporate laws in an effort to attract foreign companies and individuals by simplifying regulations and by lowering the amount of bureaucratic red-tape.

-Some of these simplified policies include no auditing nor financial reporting requirements as well as no secretaries nor need to hold company meetings.
+Some of these simplified policies include no auditing nor financial reporting requirements as well as no secretaries nor the need to hold company meetings.

 Separating your assets from you as an individual gives you a layer of protection should you be targeted by a lawsuit.
 Shielding your assets with an offshore structure, whether that's an LLC, Trust or Foundation, makes it much more difficult to tie you to your assets.

-Whenever you have an investment or assets, it important that they remain distinct from your person; this ensures that they will not be liable to any of the debts that you incur as an individual.
+Whenever you have an investment or assets, it is important that they remain distinct from your person; this ensures that they will not be liable to any of the debts that you incur as an individual.
 This is enabled by the fact that the structure takes on a legal right to incur debts/liabilities like that of a legal person.

-Incorporating offshore is becoming easier and more profitable as boundaries widen and peoples access to different countries and markets around the world are made more available by global communication.
-So the question is, are you take advantages of the global possibilities?
+Incorporating offshore is becoming easier and more profitable as boundaries widen and people's access to different countries and their markets becomes more accessible through the reduction of barriers brought by the increase in global communication.

 So the question is, are you ready to take advantage of the global possibilities?